 Nihal is a noted expert in the emerging adoption of mobile technologies for media properties and consumer brands.
 He has over 15 years experience in marketing technologies through founding five startups and investing in 100+ since 1999.
 Prior to Eniac, Nihal co-founded LocalResponse, Inc. (now Qualia Media), which makes ads more relevant from social signals, which he pivoted from buzzd, the first mobile real-time city guide.
 As the Founding CEO, Nihal grew LocalResponse’s revenues 2153% over a three year period, which placed the company to #204 (#14 in NYC) to the 2014 Inc. 5000′s Fastest Growing Companies and #67 to the 2013 Forbes list of America’s Most Promising Companies.
 Prior to LocalResponse, Nihal founded ipsh!, one of the first full-service mobile marketing agencies in 2001, which was acquired by Omnicom (NYSE: OMC) in 2005.
 Nihal’s investment portfolio includes Admob (sold to Google), HotelTonight, Tapad, and Uber.
 In 2013, Nihal Mehta was named a semi-finalist for “Entrepreneur of the Year” by Ernst & Young, in 2012 a top 100 “Coolest People in NY Tech,” by Business Insider, a “NYC tech influencer” by VentureBeat, one of the “25 People Every New Founder Should Meet in New York Tech” a top “25 Up-And-Coming Startup CEO in New York” by Business Insider, and a 2012 AlwaysOn “Power Player NYC.”
 Mehta was named a top 10 New York City “Game Changer” in the 2010 New York Enterprise Report, one of twenty RCR Wireless News “Mobile Movers and Shakers” in 2008, a BusinessWeek “M-Commerce Baron” in 2006 and named one of Ad Age’s “Top 20 Marketers in Their 20s” in 2005.
 Nihal frequently guest lectures at business schools around the country on entrepreneurship and mobile marketing, and is published in over 15 books and white papers on the subject.
 Nihal graduated from the University of Pennsylvania with a BA in Philosophy and a BSE in Computer Science.

 Vic Singh is a seasoned entrepreneur and investor in the mobile software space.
-His primary area of expertise is mobile consumer Internet with an emphasis on communications and rich media.
+His primary area of expertise is mobile consumer Internet with an emphasis on communications and developer tools.
 Vic's passion is building and investing in beautiful game changing mobile product experiences.
 He has launched over a dozen mobile consumer products reaching millions of users as a founder of 3 mobile startups and has advised and invested in 100+ early stage mobile startups.
-Vic is currently a founding Partner at Eniac Ventures and the founder and CEO of Kanvas, a mobile platform for creativity which he steered to a successful exit by Aol.
+Vic is currently a founding Partner at Eniac Ventures and the founder and CEO of Kanvas, a mobile platform for creativity which he led to a successful exit by Aol.
 Vic previously founded and led Tracks, a venture backed mobile platform for collaboration around experiences and interests.
 Before Tracks, Vic co-founded NearVerse, the leading mobile platform for location based peer to peer media sharing.
 Vic previously served as a venture capitalist with RRE Ventures where he invested in mobile consumer and cleantech Internet startups.
 Vic holds an MBA from Columbia Business School where he was a Robert Toigo Foundation Fellow and a BSE from the University of Pennsylvania where we earned the National Science Foundation Fellow for his work in Micro-electro Mechanical Systems.

 Tim focuses on mobile enterprise software and mobile consumer Internet.
 He has had three exits as an entrepreneur and over 18 years of experience advising and investing in 100+ early stage startups.
-Tim currently serves on the board of BetterCompany.
 In 2001, Tim founded Bridge, an enterprise software company focused on corporate training in Beijing, China, which he led to an 8-figure exit.
 Prior to Bridge, Tim led product at Quoteship, a B2B marketplace for logistics, which exited to Logistics.com (NASDAQ: ICGE).
 Tim began his career at WebYes, an industry pioneer ASP acquired by Breakaway Solutions (NASD: BWAY) in 1999.
 He also spent time at ExxonMobil as a developer, and at Mofo where he advised startups on IP and financing.
 Tim earned his BSE in Chemical and Biomolecular Engineering from the University of Pennsylvania, where he received the Bristol-Myers Squibb award for his work in cancer research, and holds a J.D. from the University of Pennsylvania Law School.
 He is a member of the State Bar of California and is registered to practice before the United States Patent and Trademark Office (USPTO).